THINKLab2020/carekit-hyperprotect-lab/README.md

 {Public_IP_Address}
 ```

-One final preparation step is required prior to running the setup playbook.
-The admin ID and corresponding password used when creating the HPDBaaS MongoDB instance need to be used to form a mongo URI.
-Please use the template string below, making sure the cluster name chosen during deployment is placed at the end.

-    mongodb://{DBaaS_admin_ID}:{DBaaS_admin_Password}@dbaas30.hyperp-dbaas.cloud.ibm.com:28162,dbaas29.hyperp-dbaas.cloud.ibm.com:28130,dbaas31.hyperp-dbaas.cloud.ibm.com:28222/admin?replicaSet={DBaas_Cluster_Name}

-Replace 'admin' and 'password' with the proper admin ID and correlated password into the MongoDB URI string provided after provisioning the DBaaS instance.

-Now that the Public IP address has been added as a listed host in inventory.yml, and the public ssh key information was specified, it is now time to run the setup via ansible playbook.

-Use the following command in order to run the playbook properly.
-Notice that the initial portion of the extra variable being passed to the playbook starts with _db=_.
-The 'db' variable name is required when running the playbook to specify which variable is being passed through the command line.
+Please edit the command below and replace the three 3 connection string variables with the admin ID and password used when creating the HPDBaaS MongoDB instance (you will have noted it down prior - if you haven't - oops you will need to delete the MongoDB instance and create a new one!), as well the cluster name (you can find it again by clicking on the MongoDB instance name in the IBM Cloud Resource List)

-    ansible-playbook hpvs_setup.yml -e "db=mongodb://{admin_ID}:{Mongo_Password}@DBaaS_Mongo_URI:port.../admin?replicaSet=Cluster_Example"
+    ansible-playbook hpvs_setup.yml -e "db=mongodb://{DBaaS_admin_ID}:{DBaaS_admin_Password}@dbaas30.hyperp-dbaas.cloud.ibm.com:28162,dbaas29.hyperp-dbaas.cloud.ibm.com:28130,dbaas31.hyperp-dbaas.cloud.ibm.com:28222/admin?replicaSet={DBaas_Cluster_Name}"

 ```bash
 $ ansible-playbook hpvs_setup.yml -e "db=mongodb://admin:dbaasPassword123@dbaas30.hyperp-dbaas.cloud.ibm.com:28008,dbaas29.hyperp-dbaas.cloud.ibm.com:28097,dbaas31.hyperp-dbaas.cloud.ibm.com:28191/admin?replicaSet=Cluster_1"